Lake Charter Township, Michigan: Communities

 In 1848, a village of 80 blocks was platted in section 25 with the name Livingston, but nothing became of it and it soon became farm property.

 Geography

 According to the United States Census Bureau, the township has a total area of 48.3 km2, of which 48.2 sqkm is land and 0.1 sqkm, or 0.20%, is water.

 I-94 passes through the township, parallel to the Lake Michigan shore.
 Warren Dunes State Park is in the southwest of the township.

+Flooding

+Lake Charter Township derived its name from the existence of a high water table.
+The community was built on top of an ancient lake named "Lake Baroda".

+Due to the soil composition and failure of state and local governments to maintain infrastructure to manage storm water, the area is prone to flooding.
+There has been significant flooding in 2018, 2020, 2021 and 2023.
+In some of these cases, homeowners have been displaced for several weeks or months due to the extent of damage.
+Although homeowners have experienced significant losses due to flooding, the area is not recognized as an official FEMA flood zone.
+Berrien County has not requested a declaration of a state of emergency in any of these instances so residents are unable to recoup of the costs for damages.